mikereedell/rtgoals/README.md

 1. Go to https://www.rescuetime.com/anapi/manage to create an API key for your RescueTime account.
 2. Copy the below .rtgoals template to ~/.rtgoals.
 3. Edit ~/.rtgoals, copying your API key into the "ApiKey" field.
-4. Currently rtgoals only supports the "day" TimeWindow.
-Weekly goal tracking will be added soon.

 	{
     "ApiKey": "$YOUR_RT_API_KEY",